shway0/Gpt/drafts/act_I/chapter_06.md

 "I don't need to escape permanently," Wei replied.
 "I only need sufficient time to develop what I've begun.
 The Forgotten Path offers advantages your conventional methods cannot easily counter, as you've just experienced."

+A sudden tremor shook the chamber, dust and crystal fragments falling from the ceiling.
+Outside, voices called in alarm.

+"Your colleagues have noticed something is wrong," Wei observed.
+"They'll be here soon."

+The Enforcer's eyes narrowed.
+"Then you have less time than you think."

-He moved toward the chamber entrance, pausing to look back at the Enforcer and the Meridian Sphere beyond her.
+Wei moved toward the chamber entrance, pausing to look back at the Enforcer and the Meridian Sphere beyond her.
 "Tell your superiors that the knowledge they've suppressed has found a suitable vessel.
 What was forgotten will be remembered."

 With those words, Wei left the Heart Chamber, moving quickly but without panic through the twisted ruins.
 The knowledge gained from the Sphere guided his path, helping him identify routes that conventional perception might miss—passages where reality folded slightly, creating shortcuts through the distorted landscape.

+He heard shouts behind him as he navigated through a particularly narrow passage between two crystallized structures.
+The Order representatives had discovered their colleague's predicament and were mobilizing in pursuit.

+Wei pressed himself into a shadowed alcove as two figures in gray robes rushed past, their cultivation auras blazing with aggressive intent.
+Once they passed, he continued in the opposite direction, using his Echo Chamber to sense the safest route away from his pursuers.

 "The expedition will notice your absence soon," Sutra noted as Wei navigated away from the central ruins.
 "And the other Order representatives will investigate when their colleague fails to report."

+A blast of spiritual energy struck the formation beside him, shattering it into glittering fragments.
+Wei ducked and rolled as a third Order representative appeared, hands already forming another attack seal.

+"Halt!" the man commanded, his voice amplified by spiritual energy.

+Wei didn't respond, instead focusing on his Echo Chamber and the knowledge he had gained.
+Rather than running—a futile strategy against a cultivator of this level—he inverted his approach.
+His form seemed to blur slightly as he allowed the emptiness within him to resonate with the environment, creating a visual distortion that made his exact position difficult to pinpoint.

+The Enforcer's attack missed by inches, striking another crystalline formation and causing a chain reaction of shattering structures.
+Wei used the distraction to slip away, moving deeper into the ruins where the reality distortions would provide additional concealment.

 "Where should I go?"
 Wei asked, aware that his options within the Wastes were limited without supplies or protection.